07/11/17 Red Team

 Perhaps more interestingly, it’s the less likely techniques that have helped the Aura team do so.
 From dumpster diving to gain alarm codes and fake tradie uniforms, through to hiding in bathrooms and asking cleaners to swipe them back to the main floor after hours – there’s no shortage of strange and perhaps glaringly obvious ways the Aura team has gained access to businesses and their data.

-In general a typical red team exercise would take approximately one week to complete and involves the following:
+In general a typical red team exercise involves the following:

 • Simulated phishing and social engineering attacks targeted at staff

-• Collecting information found on website and social media – this information can then be used for social engineering
+• Collecting information found on websites and social media – this information can then be used for social engineering

 • Bypassing lock and access control systems